patrickswijgman/ridder/README.md

 - Timer `timer`
 - Tween `tween`
   - Tween a value using [easing](https://easings.net/) functions

-- Input
+#### Input

-  - Supports mouse and keyboard
+Supports mouse and keyboard (no support for controllers, yet)

 #### Sounds

-- Simply play or stop a sound with `playSound` and `stopSound`
+Simply play or stop a sound with `playSound` and `stopSound`

 #### Camera

-- Follow an object with smoothing
+Follow an object with smoothing and allows for parallax scrolling.
-- Parallax scrolling

 ## Installation